The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 In an era dominated by hyper-curated digital personas, the underground electronic artist JG Yuruguay presents a unique paradox: an entity whose defining characteristic is his refusal to occupy the center of the room.
 The Static Inside proposes a narrative film that takes this persona to its literal extreme.
 In this screenplay, JG is not a human musician; he is an artificial construct, a manufactured archive navigating the logistical sprawl of East Asia and the American West Coast.

 II.
-The Conduit and Horizontalism
+The Conduit and Linear Drive

 The geographical anchor of the film is the sprawling industrial belt connecting Osaka and Kobe.
 This is not the neon-drenched, hyper-polished Tokyo of traditional cyberpunk.
 This corridor is a co-protagonist characterized by "infrastructure first, personality second."